Particle size distribution analysis – guide to method selection

 *** Dispersion or wet samples can be dried to make them suitable for SEM.

-When several analytical techniques are suitable, the selection may be based on “convenience factors” such as price and easy availability.
+When several analytical techniques are suitable, the selection can be based on “convenience factors” such as price and easy availability.
 It is also recommended to use the same analytical technique each time a particle size analysis is needed for a similar material or product, as this improves the comparability of results over time.

 Laser diffraction in particle size analysis